Staff Development Weekly Update

 Online via Teams - Wednesday 18 June 2025; In-person - Friday 11 July at the Business School, Manchester Metropolitan University.

 If you have any queries about the conference, please contact alnconferenceteam@gmail.com.
-We are looking forward to receiving your submissions!

 --------------------------------------------------------------------------------